HAPiWEC/HAPiGYM_docs/Pages/Getting-started/3-Using-the-PiL.md

 # Using the PiL

-**Health Warning!** The Processor-in-the-Loop (PiL) is currently being developed, so there will be frequent updates to the toolbox.
+> :warning: **Health Warning!** The Processor-in-the-Loop (PiL) is currently being developed, so there will be frequent updates to the toolbox.

+> **Installtion Note:** To run PiL, you will need to have both the [MATLAB and Simulink Support Packages for Raspberry Pi Hardware](https://uk.mathworks.com/hardware-support/raspberry-pi.html).
+You can do this through the Home tab on MATLAB, then choosing 'Get Add-Ons'.

 ## Overall structure and approach
 - **Like the Sandbox, but for real:** The `Pil.slx` simulation extends the capability of the Sandbox with features that allow it to run on a Raspberry Pi.
 All the tips for running the Sandbox also apply to the PiL.